CodeReviewDAO/dxd_codereview/Reviews/38 - Memri Data Privacy DAO based on the MVPR/1 - Plugins Batch 1/README.md

 Overall, for each plugin, the code is clear and readable enough to follow even for someone new to the project.
 Where context is needed for memory addresses, flags, or potentially confusing areas, proper documentation has been added to make clear what is being done.

+However, there may be insufficient code-level comments to auto-generate documentation as not every function has been commented.
+To the uninitiated user, or to a user that is overwhelmed, it could be a source of confusion.
+Reviewer suggests revisiting the code-level comments and adding in descriptions for every function as well as formatting for autogeneration of documentation as a user convenience.
+However, Reviewer does not believe this is enough to justify failure at this early stage and so suggests PASS with Notes.

 Requirement | Finding
 ------------ | -------------
-Code Documented | PASS
+Code Documented | PASS with Notes

 ### Project Documentation

-Overall, the project level documentation for each plugin is sufficient to inform the utility as well as usage process, but it is a bit terse.
+Overall, the project level documentation for each plugin is sufficient to inform the utility as well as usage process, but it is a bit terse in simply stating the general function of the plugins.
+More information about each plugin and its potential uses could be included in an "About" section for each plugin.
+In addition, a unified or standardized template for each plugin's README might be beneficial.
+Although each plugin's README covers roughly the same topics, the formatting is mostly different between each plugin's README.

 Requirement | Finding
 ------------ | -------------
 Usage Documented | PASS with Notes

 ## Overall Conclusion on Documentation